 THIS DATE IN HISTORY: OCTOBER 17

-1992: Jari Kurri becomes the first European-trained player (and the 18th player in NHL history) to score 500 goals.
-The milestone comes when the forward hits the empty net to clinch the Los Angeles Kings' 8-6 victory against the Boston Bruins at the Forum in Inglewood, California.
+1992: Jari Kurri becomes the first player trained in Europe (and the 18th player in NHL history) to score 500 goals.
+The milestone comes when the Finland-born forward hits the empty net to clinch the Los Angeles Kings' 8-6 victory against the Boston Bruins at the Forum in Inglewood, California.

-After a faceoff in his own zone, Kurri steals the puck from Boston defenseman Ray Bourque, then outraces him and another Bruins defender down the left wing before lofting a wrist shot from about 30 feet into the net.
+After a face-off in his own zone, Kurri steals the puck from Boston defenseman Ray Bourque, then outraces him and another defender down the left wing before lofting a wrist shot into the net from about 30 feet.